Nike Air Zoom Vomero 14 Review

 Cons: On the heavier side, can feel too stiff, premium price

 The Nike Air Zoom Vomero 14 is among our favorites because of their overall superior performance and breakout qualities, like full-length Zoom Air midsoles and the Dynamic Fit technology.
-In fact, it's the midsole that largely landed it the Top Pick for Responsiveness Award.
+In fact, it's the midsole that largely landed it such great scores for responsiveness.
 These aspects, and a handful of others, make them super versatile and set them apart from the crowd.
 After running the heck out of them, we found they performed as well on short, punchy runs and speedwork as they did on long, slow slogs out in the heat.
 They were even great just to walk around in, and that versatility is what makes them such awesome running shoes.